-The failure on part of the banks to meet the provisions of this framework shall be considered as a violation of the NRB directives and shall attract stipulated actions.
+1. The failure on part of the banks to meet the provisions of this framework shall be considered as a violation of the NRB directives and shall attract stipulated actions.
 The nature of the enforcement action largely depends on degree of the capital adequacy of the bank.
-The trigger points and the prescribed action have been determined as follows:
+The trigger points and the prescribed action in case of non-compliance shall be as per the provisions of Prompt Corrective Action Byelaw 2064 propounded by Nepal Rastra Bank.